sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ### Sn0w KSampler
 > Ksampler with more settings and optional inputs.
 Support for custom schedulers
-> [!IMPORTANT]
-> If you have saved a workflow with this node, make sure to re-save the workflow before the new comfyui frontend is implemented as the old implementation will corrupt your workflow.
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >